imarinfr/opi-all/rgen/src/main/OPI3/README.md

  * Kowa AP7000 machine, contact Kowa to seek permission.
  * imoVifa machine, contact CREWT to seek permission.

-Note the reason for requiring permission from commercial partners of the OPI for use on their machines is for medico-legal reasons related to the accreditation of the machines as medical devices by regulating bodies in different countries.
+Note the reason for requiring permission from commercial partners of the OPI3 for use on their machines is for medico-legal reasons related to the accreditation of the machines as medical devices by regulating bodies in different countries.